tusharmakkar08/piiota/README.md

 An Automated Answer telling machine / chat bot made using python .
 It speaks to you through your computer's speaker .
+You need to create `Data/` folder in the home repository of the folder for storing of data.

 Libraries used :
 ----------------